Aswathi0624/Financial-Analytics-Dashboard/README.md

 This project is a multi-page interactive Power BI dashboard designed to analyze and monitor financial performance, budgeting efficiency, and revenue trends.
 The solution integrates multiple analytical views into a single report with seamless navigation, enabling users to explore insights from different financial perspectives.

-## Business Problem
+## Objectives

-Organizations often struggle with:
+- Track Total Revenue, Expenses, and Budget

-- Lack of visibility into budget vs actual spending
+- Evaluate Budget Utilization & Variance
-- Difficulty tracking financial performance across departments
+- Identify high-performing categories and segments
-- Poor identification of profitability trends
+- Provide data-driven financial insights
-- Inefficient monitoring of customer and regional contributions This dashboard solves these challenges by providing a centralized financial intelligence system.
+- Improve financial planning and discipline

-## Solution Approach
+## Approach

 #### Data Processing
 - Cleaned and transformed raw dataset using Power BI Power Query